Installatron "My Apps" Settings and Config Files

 In the My Apps section of cPanel, you'll find various settings for handling updates and installatron backups, as well as application information like database name and login credentials.
 If you're having login troubles or database connection issues, checking the Installatron settings here is a great first step when troubleshooting.

-Settings in Installatron's "My Apps" Section are accessed by clicking the wrench icon to the right of the app as shown below:
+You can see an application's settings and information in the "My Apps" Section by clicking on either the Application's title or the wrench icon to the right of the app as shown below:

 My-Apps-icons.png

-The Files & Tables tab shows information about where in File manager the actual files are stored.
+The Files & Tables tab shows information about where in File manager the actual files are stored in the top section, and the bottom sections shows you the application's database files location.

 The Advanced tab holds the site URL and Database information.
 For example, to force your sites to load on https instead of http, you can update the Location URL to include the https version of your domain.
 Some users also prefer to leave off the "www" at the beginning of the domain as well.
 Additional reading can be found below: